ZWhimsi/CS8803_GPU/README.md

 > For Task-2 We will use the *MISSES_PER_1000_INSTR* values from the logs to award points.

 ## Submission Guidelines
-- Submit your deliverables to the appropriate locations, with the source code and report submitted separately:
+- You must submit all the deliverables on GradeScope (Which can be accessed through the Canvas menu).
 - **Deliverables**
-  - To Gradescope: Upload a tar file containing all your code.
-Use the make submit command to generate the tar file.
+  - A tar file containing all the code.
+Use the `make submit` command to generate the tar file.
-  - To Assignments -> Project 3: Upload your PDF report.
+  - A PDF report.

 ---
 ## Macsim Simulator
 This simulator is a stripped-down version of the original [Macsim](https://sites.gatech.edu/hparch/software/#macsim) simulator